lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-Bitmap-Win title='Example of a Bitmap before transmission, and the transmitted one, for a window that is not the last one'}

-{{Fig-Bitmap-lastWin}} shows an example of an SCHC ACK with FCN ranging from 6 down to 0, where MIC check has failed but the Bitmap
+{{Fig-Bitmap-lastWin}} shows an example of a SCHC ACK with FCN ranging from 6 down to 0, where MIC check has failed but the Bitmap
 indicates that there is no missing SCHC Fragment.

 ~~~~